chinumangal/Tansfer-Learning-Methods-on-Time-Series-Data/README.md

 ## Requirements
 Model requirements: </br>
 - predict the current usage of specific movements
-- predict the currecnt usage of whole CNC programs and depends further on:
+- predict the current usage of whole CNC programs and depends further on:
     - normal cut or aircut
     - material
     - machine